electric-cloud/EC-DslDeploy/README.md

 2. work on local workspace

 ## Dev Process
-1. Generate and upload an articfact of the DSL Code
+1. Generate and upload an articfact of the DSL Code (will provide script later on)

 ## DSL Installation

 ### Parameters
 1. Artifact Version
-2."local" pool (to reflect server resources) 3."broadcast" required if cluster and local workspace so artifact is retrieved on all resources
+1."local" pool (to reflect server resources) 1."broadcast" required if cluster and local workspace so artifact is retrieved on all resources
-4. workspace??
+1. workspace??
-5. Repo ??
+1. Repo ??

 ### Steps
 1. retrieve artifact on "local